gregfletch/idp/README.md

 ### Installing Ruby

-Install the latest version of Ruby with brew - `brew install ruby`.
+Install the latest version of Ruby and chruby to manage Ruby versions with brew - `brew install chruby ruby-install`.
+Once this is completed, use ruby-install to install the latest version of Ruby (`ruby-install`) and use chruby to select this version of Ruby on completion.
 Once Ruby is installed (this may take a while as it has to build native binaries), install bundler so that you can install Ruby dependencies - `gem install bundler`.

 ### Installing Dependencies